ZiqianWPort/webDevProject-BlogWebsite/README.md

 <p>
 1. Please ensure that you have a running server instance that you may use.<br>
 2. Please ensure that you have Node and NPM installed on your server.<br>
-3. If you don't have Node and NPM installed on your server yet, please access your server in terminal, and type in the following code to install Node and NPM:<br>
+3. If you don't have Node and NPM installed on your server yet, please access your server in your terminal, and type in the following code to install Node and NPM:<br>

 ```
 $ curl --silent --location https://rpm.nodesource.com/setup_16.x | sudo bash -
 $ sudo yum install -y nodejs
 ```

+4.